 - Tell stories that are easy to connect with

 - Don’t hide your everyday activities; Instead, show it to the audience.

 - Don’t ignore cultural and historical context.

 In two articles, we have explored four types of healthy believers and looked at how food companies can use storytelling for marketing purposes and attracting new customers.
 The main source of the articles is the Global Gamechangers 2020 report from the Healthy Marketing Team.

 If you want to know more about storytelling, healthy believers, generation Z (which we have written about in another article) and other things food producers should keep track of 2020, you should order your copy of the report.
-If you use this link, you will receive a 20 per cent discount.
-You also get last year’s report for free.

 Please, share this article if you liked it.